ON THIS PAGE:

 deciding whether to have this procedure.

-This is a helpful way of evaluating kidney function and does not
+This can be a helpful way of evaluating kidney function and does not require anaesthesia in most cases.

-assess kidney function prior to removing a kidney because of a tumour or
+removing a kidney because of a tumour or prior to a nephrectomy (cutting

-prior to a nephrectomy (cutting into the kidney, e.g. to remove kidney
+into the kidney, e.g. to remove kidney stones).

 Renal imaging in cats (2008) Seyrek-Intas

-D & Kramer M Veterinary Focus18(2) pp23-30 discusses planar
+D & Kramer M Veterinary Focus 18(2) pp23-30 discusses planar

 renal scintigraphy.